apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-yarn.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
 The [hello-samza](https://github.com/apache/samza-hello-samza) project is an example project designed to help you run your first Samza application.
-It has examples of applications using the low-level task API as well as the high-level fluent API.
+It has examples of applications using the low level task API as well as the high level API.

-This tutorial demonstrates a simple wikipedia application created with the fluent API.
+This tutorial demonstrates a simple wikipedia application created with the high level API.
 The [Hello Samza tutorial] (/startup/hello-samza/{{site.version}}/index.html) is the low-level analog to this tutorial.
 It demonstrates the same logic but is created with the task API.
 The tutorials are designed to be as similar as possible.
-The primary differences are that with the fluent API we accomplish the equivalent of 3 separate low-level jobs with a single application, we skip the intermediate topics for simplicity, and we can visualize the execution plan after we start the application.
+The primary differences are that with the high level API we accomplish the equivalent of 3 separate low-level jobs with a single application, we skip the intermediate topics for simplicity, and we can visualize the execution plan after we start the application.

 ### Get the Code